 - George W.M.
 Reynolds, Wagner, The Wehr-Wolf

-Annabel slipped silently into the revolving ballroom, apparently still unnoticed despite the drama that had unfolded upstairs.
-The dance continued.
-The musicians still played, the ladies and gentlemen continued to waltz, or to stand on the sidelines and clap politely when the dance ended.
-But somehow the atmosphere had changed, subtly.
-At first, Annabel could not mark what that change was, but eventually she discovered what had set her on edge.
+Annabel slipped silently into the revolving ballroom, unnoticed despite the drama that had unfolded upstairs.
+The dancing continued.
+The musicians still played, the ladies and gentlemen continued to waltz, or to stand on the sidelines and clap politely when the music ended.
+The atmosphere of the room had changed.
+At first Annabel could not mark the cause, but eventually she discovered what had set her on edge.

-There were, spread out through the crowd as if not to dispel their association to one another, a group of gentlemen, identically dressed and masked.
+There were, spread out through the crowd as if to dispel their association with one another, a group of gentlemen identically dressed and masked.
 They wore black, and their masks were of plain, worn leather, shaped like the heads of corvine birds.
-Not the sort of mask one wore to a masquerade.
+Not the sort of mask one normally wore to a masquerade.
 One such mask, on its own, might not have caused much alarm.
 But there were dozens of these masks, spread out through the crowd.
 It was enough to send a chill crawling up her spine.

-The men moved with purpose, their heads turning from side to side, searching through the crowd, looking for…Connor, she supposed.
+The men moved with purpose, their heads turning from side to side, searching through the crowd, looking for…Connor, more than likely.

 Something Mr. O had said ran through her head.
+He’d said that Connor was dangerous, that he had dangerous friends.
 She’d dismissed it at the time as the ravings of a man trying to save his own skin.
 But now she wondered if there might be something more to it.
-He’d said that Connor was dangerous, that he had dangerous friends.
 Her eyes flicked from one mask to another, watching as the men weaved through the crowd.
 Were these Connor’s dangerous friends?
-And if so, she thought, beginning to look for a way out of the ballroom that wouldn’t cross paths with them, how long until they found Connor’s body?
-Or, she thought with increasing panic, if they’d already discovered it, they might be looking for his killer.
+And if so, how long until they found Connor’s body?
+Or, if they’d already discovered it, they might be looking for his killer.
 If she’d been seen fleeing Connor’s study, they might be looking for her.
+Alarmed, she looked for a way out of the ballroom that wouldn’t cross paths with them.

 She couldn’t help but think of an old friend of hers.
 Jack Bernhardt, a man she’d once known, had often worn a plague doctor’s mask, not unlike the ones on the faces of these ominous gentlemen working their way through the ballroom.
 She’d lost touch with him, years ago, but she still thought of him from time to time.
 And then, when a group of scientists known as Resurrectionists became the talk of the town, Annabel had thought of Jack.